bbbbbr/pandocs/src/Four_Player_Adapter.md

   4  |   ??  | STAT3

 The chart below illustrates how Game Boys should respond to bytes in a ping packet.
-- Note: When a byte on the left side of the chart is received the matching byte on the right side of the chart should be loaded into the [SB] register as a reply that will be transmitted during the next serial transfer.
+- Note: When a byte in the DMG-07 column is received the matching byte in the Reply column should be loaded into the [SB] register as a reply that will be transmitted during the next serial transfer.

 Received From DMG-07 | Game Boy reply sent during next transfer